Europa-Park Stadion

-The Europa-Park Stadion, which opened in 2021 and is also known as the Mooswald-Stadion (/de/), is a stadium in Freiburg, Germany, that serves mainly as the home of football club SC Freiburg, replacing the Dreisamstadion in this role.
+Europa-Park Stadion, also known as the Mooswald-Stadion (/de/), is a stadium in Freiburg im Breisgau, Germany, that serves mainly as the home of football club SC Freiburg, replacing the Dreisamstadion in this role.
 It lies in a part of the city called Brühl, just west of Freiburg Airport.
 The stadium is known as the Stadion am Wolfswinkel in UEFA competitions.

 Stadium characteristics

 According to the building plans made by Düsseldorf-based architect group, HPP Architekten, the stadium has continuous upper and lower tiers, with the home stand behind the goal on the south side.
 It has a capacity of 34,700 seats, 36% (around 12,400) of them being standing only.
 The stadium is 25 metres high and is rectangular.
 In addition to the offices, function rooms for the first team and the U23s will be integrated.